Dan Sarooshi: Career

 Professor Dan Sarooshi is a specialist advocate and leading authority globally on public international law and investment arbitration.
 He also has considerable experience in public, regulatory, and constitutional law as well as high value commercial litigation.
 He combines his full-time advocacy and litigation services with his position as Professor of Public International Law at the University of Oxford.
 He joined the University of Oxford and The Queen's College, Oxford in 2003 and was promoted to a full Professorship in the Faculty of Law, University of Oxford in 2006.

 As a UK Barrister and he has a track record of success in high profile cases.
-He has argued over 100 cases as advocate and counsel for States, international organisations, and corporations in international courts (International Court of Justice, European Court of Human Rights, WTO, UN Tribunals), investment arbitrations (International Centre for Settlement of Investment Disputes (ICSID), ICSID AF, Energy Charter Treaty (ECT), Permanent Court of Arbitration (PCA), NAFTA (NAFTA), International Chamber of Commerce (ICC), UNCITRAL, and London Court of Arbitration), and the highest domestic courts in the UK, Hong Kong, BVI, and Bahamas.
-His cases include:
+He has argued over 110 cases as advocate and counsel for States, international organisations, and corporations in international courts (International Court of Justice, European Court of Human Rights, WTO, UN Tribunals), investment arbitrations (International Centre for Settlement of Investment Disputes (ICSID), ICSID AF, Energy Charter Treaty (ECT), Permanent Court of Arbitration (PCA), NAFTA (NAFTA), International Chamber of Commerce (ICC), UNCITRAL, and London Court of Arbitration), and the highest domestic courts in the UK, Hong Kong, BVI, and Bahamas.
+His clients include 25 States (e.g. UK and USA), 23 international organisations, and corporations (e.g. BAT, Exxon Mobil, Kuwait Investment Office and Tesco) and his cases include:

 ► 7 cases before the International Court of Justice (e.g. representing the UAE, UK, and Kuwait);